cedadev/cloudhands-ops/cloudhands/ops/doc/dev-api.rst

 *   Web API can return both JSON or HTML, as requested
 *   Our JSON contains hypermedia links in the `_links` attribute of each object
+*   JSON objects have a `_type` attribute which references the Python schema
 *   We use the IANA `canonical`, `self`, and `create-form` link relations to describe hypermedia targets
 *   Our HTML is semantic HTML5 written as well-formed XHTML